 Common Third-Party Workplace Injury Cases in Wilkes-Barre

-Some common types of third party injuries can include:
+Some common types of third-party injuries can include:

-• Equipment Manufacturer Liability: When defective machinery, faulty tools, or equipment malfunctions cause injury, product liability lawsuits against manufacturers can recover damages beyond workers’ comp.
+- Equipment Manufacturer Liability: When defective machinery, faulty tools, or equipment malfunctions cause injury, product liability lawsuits against manufacturers can recover damages beyond workers’ comp.
 This includes manufacturing defects, design flaws, or insufficient safety warnings.

-• Motor Vehicle Accidents: If another driver causes your injury while you’re working (delivery drivers, traveling between job sites, etc.), you can sue the at-fault driver.
+- Motor Vehicle Accidents: If another driver causes your injury while you’re working (delivery drivers, traveling between job sites, etc.), you can sue the at-fault driver.
 This is one of the most common third-party workplace injury scenarios.

-Proving Third-Party Negligence for Workplace Injuries
+How is Third-Party Negligence Proven for Workplace Injuries?

 Our Wilkes-Barre third-party injury attorneys must establish four key elements: